WHAT IS LENT?

 It is critical to keep in mind that the point of Lent is not to observe rituals or take part in programs.
 The goal is to pursue a deeper relationship with God.
 The main question is: What will help you get closer to the Lord?
 Consider the following three areas:

-‣ Give in.
+‣ GIVE IN.
 Commit

 to additional spiritual disciplines.
 You can do something with your family or